zinzied/Website-login-checker/README.md

 This code is a Python script designed to automate the process of testing login credentials on a specified website using Selenium WebDriver.
-Here's a detailed description suitable for a GitHub presentation:
+Here's a detailed description presentation:

 ### Project Overview
 This project is a Selenium-based automation script for verifying login credentials on a website.
 It reads a list of username and password combinations from a file (`combos.txt`), attempts to log in to the website with each combination, and records the results.